SOCIAL

 Indicator grades ranged from satisfactory (C) for Perceptions of harbour health to good (B) for Satisfaction with harbour access.
 Satisfaction with boat ramps and public spaces and perceptions of barriers to access both had high scores (0.67 and 0.69, respectively) and good grades (B).
 All four indicator scores were broadly consistent with previous years.

 Of the 11 measures used to report on the Harbour Access indicator group there were seven good grades (B), three satisfactory grades (C) and one poor grade (D).
-All four Harbour Access indicator scores have been steadily increasing since the pilot report card in 2014.

-Overall, harbour access received a good grade (B).
+Overall, Harbour Access received a good grade (B).
 This was a similar result to the past three years.

 Results indicate that residents continue to enjoy accessing the harbour, public spaces and boat ramps.
 Perceptions of harbour health were satisfactory and have showed minimal change over the past three years.
 Residents further agreed that they have fair access to the harbour compared to its other users.
 However, respondents continue to perceive that marine debris and litter is a problem in Gladstone Harbour.
 Despite this, they did not see the amounts of marine debris, commercial shipping and recreational boating activity as hindrances to harbour access.
 The harbour environment is viewed positively by many residents and they believe this will continue.

-*The 2023 Gladstone Harbour Report Card uses the 2022 Social Health assessment and the results have been carried over.
+*The 2024 Gladstone Harbour Report Card uses the 2022 Social Health assessment and the results have been carried over.

 LIVEABILITY / WELLBEING

-The following graph compares the Liveability/Wellbeing scores reported for 2023 (2022 data - top line)
+The following graph compares the Liveability/Wellbeing scores reported for 2024 (2022 data - top line)

 to those from the previous assessment in 2019 (bottom line).